 Complete Renovation of the Public Works Complex - The Public Works and Utilities Department operates out of a location on 7th Street, east of North Winter Park Drive.
 It supports Streets, Parks, Stormwater and Utilities divisions, as well as, Fleet Maintenance operations.
 Heavy equipment, materials and supplies are stored there.
 The City Commission directed that this area be completely renovated.
 It is presently under construction.
 Bentley Architects and Engineers designed the project and Wharton Smith is the Construction Manager at Risk (CMAR).
 A bond has been issued in the principal amount of \$15,679,481 with a 25 year term and an interest rate of 2.07%.
-At this time the project is far along and the last building is under construction.
+At this time the project is far along, and the last building is under construction.
 The project will be completed in FY23.

 Complete Street Reconstruction of Lake Kathryn Circle - This road is on the north end of the City and follows the eastern shoreline along Lake Kathryn.
 It is a major cut-through road and has incomplete sidewalks.
 These improvements will include road narrowing, wide shoulder buffers and an 8-foot sidewalk on the east side of the road.
-Decorative street lights are being considered as well.
-Construction was awarded in January, 2022 at a cost of about \$4 million and is underway.
+Decorative streetlights are being considered as well.
+Construction was awarded in January 2022 at a cost of about \$4 million and is underway.
 This project will carry into FY23.

 Casselberry Police Station - The City's Police Station is currently located on US Hwy.
 17-92 next to Lake Concord Park.
 Design and structural problems, as well as, the need to provide for future growth have rendered it obsolete.
 The City Commission directed in FY 2018 that a new Police Station be built on City land on Wilshire Blvd.
 The site will also accommodate a future Seminole County Fire Station.
-Construction was awarded to Clancy and Theys Construction in May, 2022 at a cost of about \$12 million.
+Construction was awarded to Clancy and Theys Construction in May 2022 at a cost of about \$12 million.
 The project will carry into FY23 when it will be completed.
+Groundbreaking was observed on June 13, 2022.

-Brightwater (Casselberry Family Home) - The City purchased the historic home of the City's founder, Hibbard Casselberry in July, 2021.
+Brightwater (Casselberry Family Home) - The City purchased the historic home of the City's founder, Hibbard Casselberry in July 2021.
 The Property includes 7,000 sf house designed by famed architect, James Gamble Rogers, and approximately 12 acres of assembled land on the east shore of South Lake Triplet.
 The City hopes to raise money to renovate the house and improve the grounds and gardens to make it part of the City's Park system.
-Conceptual planning has been completed and approved by the City Commission in May, 2022.
+Conceptual planning has been completed and approved by the City Commission in May 2022.

 Sunset Drive Livable Street Improvements - The City of Casselberry has been working with FDOT and Metro Plan to design and grant fund complete street improvements for Sunset Drive running the entire length from Button Rd to the entrance to the Carriage Hill community.
-Only the City's match is reflected in the budget so far but the entire project is expected to be in excess of \$2 million.
+Only the City's match is reflected in the budget so far, but the entire project is expected to be more than \$2 million.
+The project has been advertised and construction is expected to commence in January, 2023.

-American Recovery Plan Act (ARPA) - The City is expected to receive in total more than \$14 million in federal funds to use for various purposes.
-This spending is not contained in the proposed budget and will be budgeted through amendments case by case.
+American Recovery Plan Act (ARPA) - The City has received in total more than \$14 million in federal funds to use for various purposes.
+This spending is not contained in the annual budget and will be budgeted through amendments case by case.
 These funds are expected to be mostly committed to utility, stormwater, police and park improvement projects.

-Road Rehabilitation - It is proposed to commit in excess of \$1 million to fund road rehabilitation improvements for various streets within the City.
+Road Rehabilitation - It is proposed to commit more than \$1 million to fund road rehabilitation improvements for various streets within the City.
+This will be derived from infrastructure surtax revenues.